tonifrankola/docs-monitor/how-to/powershell-scripts/powershell-wizard.md

    See the [Configuring CredSSP for use with PowerShell](#internal/troubleshooting/credssp-for-use-with-powershell) article to learn more on how to delegate the user’s credentials through SysKit Monitor.

 3. In Step 3, you will need to enter the PowerShell script you want to use to create reports or management tasks.
 Here you can also __import the script modules__ whose members can contain functions, variables, and more.
 To avoid incorrectly generated reports, the report script first needs to be tested on a selected computer.
-SysKit will run it against the computer that you specify.
+SysKit Monitor will run it against the computer that you specify.
 If you have selected the __management task__ script type in the first step, the management script will __only be validated for syntax errors__.
 __All referenced modules will also be validated in both cases__ before the wizard returns and displays the results of the script and modules you have run.
 After entering script, click Next> to see the results.